nicolafisherwriter/nfwdg/_notes/my naive vision.md

 ---
-Date: 10th November, 2021

-Link: vision
+title: my naive vision

-Tags: writing
+tags: writing
 ---

-# my naive vision

 > We have to escape the life of commodity and replace it with the life of community.
 What’s going to be required is a conversion of consciousness.
 I call it plant consciousness ~ Richard Powers